IAL 6: Electromagnetic Radiation

 5. The Fastest Physical Speed

-6. In this section, we consider, the vacuum light speed--- the fastest speed at which information or energy can travel relative to a local inertial frame---and this speed is invariant: i.e., it is always exactly the same---which leads to a paradox we go into below in subsection A Direct Implication of the Invariance Principle: The Relativity Paradox.
+6. In this section, we consider, the vacuum light speed--- the fastest speed at which information or energy can travel with speed measured at ONE POINT relative to a local inertial frame---and this speed is invariant: i.e., it is always exactly the same---which leads to a paradox we go into below in subsection A Direct Implication of the Invariance Principle: The Relativity Paradox.

 We shorthand the above description by saying the vacuum light speed is the FASTEST PHYSICAL SPEED.
 Here "physical speed" is a convention since the faster-than-light speeds we discuss below are also physical in the general sense of the word "physical".

-To clarify FASTEST PHYSICAL SPEED all over again: we mean that NO physical information can propagate faster than this relative to a local inertial frame: i.e., a free-fall frame (FFF) NOT rotating relative to the observable universe or an effective inertial frame (IEF).
+To clarify FASTEST PHYSICAL SPEED all over again: we mean that NO physical information can propagate faster with speed measured at ONE POINT relative to a local inertial frame: i.e., a local free-fall frame NOT rotating relative to the observable universe or any local inertial frame setup using inertial forces.
 Note that by local inertial frame, one means an inertial frame in which the light signal is traveling when its speed is being measured---NOT a remote inertial frame.

 1. Special Relativity and the Fastest Physical Speed:

-Albert Einstein's (1879--1955) theory of special relativity (published 1905) is a true theory of mechanics (which includes motion) and electromagnetism in the weak gravity field limit and a scale size much less than the observable universe (where curved space might be a consideration) and given that certain tricky cases in quantum mechanics are exceptions.
+Albert Einstein's (1879--1955) theory of special relativity (published 1905) is a true theory of mechanics (which includes motion) and electromagnetism in the weak gravity field limit and a scale size much less than the observable universe (where curved space might be a consideration) and given that certain tricky cases in quantum mechanics need special explanations.
 To deal with strong gravity (like near black holes) and the whole observable universe, you need Einstein's general relativity (GR) (which is essentially a theory of gravity).
-We consider GR in IAL 25: Black Holes and IAL 30: Cosmology.
+We consider general relativity in IAL 25: Black Holes and IAL 30: Cosmology.
 To deal with the tricky cases in quantum mechanics, one needs quantum mechanics.
 We will NOT consider those tricky cases, except briefly in subsection Qualifications About the Vacuum Light Speed as the Fastest Physical Speed.

 One can say---and yours truly does say---that special relativity is an emergent theory that is exactly true in the limit specified by the limitations just specified above.